noyaboy/Cosmology_Challenge/pages/overview.md

 ***
 This competition allows only result submissions.
 Participants can submit a result submission as instructed in the Starting Kit tab.

+## Data
+***
+We have prepared training data for participants that can be downloeded from [Here](https://www.codabench.org/datasets/download/c99c803a-450a-4e51-b5dc-133686258428/)

 ## Credits
 ***